 Science and government must work with industry in this process to urgently address this gap and avoid serious and preventable safety incidents.

-This white paper was authored by Aysha Fleming, Aditi Mankad, Kate Cavanagh, Chris Price, Sam Behrens, Nigel Haigh and Owen Lim of the Commonwealth Scientific and Industrial Research Organisation.
+This white paper was authored by Aysha Fleming, Aditi Mankad, Kate Cavanagh, Chris Price, Sam Behrens, Nigel Haigh and Owen Lim of the Commonwealth Scientific and Industrial Research Organization.
 It was funded by the Clean Energy Council and first appeared in Renewable Energy.